 Nicola Hamilton is an internationally recognized designer and a total magazine nerd.
 She started her career at The Grid, spent time at Chatelaine as deputy art director and is now the art director at Studio Wyse.

-Dave Harrison has worked in publishing for more than 40 years.
-He has most recently worked as a magazine editor with Annex Business Media with a pair of national farm publications after previously working in the newspaper field in southwestern Ontario.
+Dave Harrison worked in publishing for more than 40 years before he retired in December 2017.
+He had most recently worked as a magazine editor with Annex Business Media with a pair of national farm publications after previously working in the newspaper field in southwestern Ontario.
+He and his wife Mary Jane have four children and four grandchildren.

 Steven P. Hughes is an award winning Canadian illustrator.
 He has been recognized by American Illustration, Communication Arts and awarded a Silver Medal at the National Magazine Awards, and has worked with clients such as, ESPN, Reader’s Digest and The Walrus.